SergeiSa/Control-Theory-2024/README.md

 * Practice 6 (Trajectory tracking) - https://github.com/SergeiSa/Control-Theory-Slides-Spring-2022/blob/main/Practice/Practice_6_TrajectoryTracking.ipynb
 * Practice 7 (Discrete) - https://github.com/SergeiSa/Control-Theory-Slides-Spring-2022/blob/main/Practice/Practice_7_Discrete.ipynb
 * Practice 8 (Lyapunov) - https://github.com/SergeiSa/Control-Theory-Slides-Spring-2022/blob/main/Practice/Practice_8_Lyapunov.ipynb

-# For contributors

-Pull requests with suggestions and improvements, however small or big, are welcome!

-The changes in lecture slides are going through an automated check.

-The PDFs are compiled and updated automatically when PR is merged (thanks to k1rill-fedoseev from the 2020 Linear Control class!).
-You don't need to update them manually.
-They are also uploaded as workflow artifacts for every new commit pushed into this repository.
-You can use them to see your changes.

-Consider adding \*.pdf to the .git/info/exclude file on your local repo.
-Here is the ~~overy long but helpful~~ [description why it works](https://medium.com/@dave_lunny/exclude-files-from-git-without-committing-changes-to-gitignore-986fa712e78d)

 # Book suggestions